 “My parents have been going through a horrific time because my part of Ukraine is now occupied by Russian forces,” says Hercules, who left her hometown for Cyprus when she was 12 before living in Italy, then settling in the UK.
 “There have been kidnappings and threats and I eventually convinced them to leave.”
 Her mother and father are good friends with Timoshkina’s parents, who share similar political views and left Russia for Montenegro in 2015.

-Champion of Change: Olia Hercules and Alissa Timoshkina in a nutshell
+Champions of Change: Olia Hercules and Alissa Timoshkina in a nutshell

 Cause: Supporting Ukrainian families and children affected by the war